Common Conditions

 Tendinopathy or Tendonitis

 The structure that transmits the force of the muscle contraction to the bone is called a tendon.
 When functioning normally, these tendons glide easily and smoothly as the muscle contracts.
-Sometimes the tendons become inflamed for a variety of reasons and the action of pulling the muscle becomes irritating and movement will become painful.

 After thorough examination the physiotherapist will give a provisional diagnosis and determine a treatment plan based on your individual needs.
 By minimising inflammation, using evidence based treatments, the tendon can return to its usual state and perform its usual function.

-Commonly patients will present with Tennis Elbow, achilles tendonitis, or other joints such as the shoulder, wrist or knee may be affected
+Commonly patients will present with Tennis Elbow, achilles tendonitis, or other joints such as the shoulder, wrist or knee may be affected.

 Treatments